andreacervetti/ada-virt-monitor/README.md

 - Do not interface the monitor with libvirt C functions.
 Use virtada instead
 - Do not interface the UI with virtada.
 Interface with the monitor.

-If you are interested in in being added to contributors list mail us at the address above.
+If you are interested in in being added to contributor list mail us at the address above.